Loading...

 Portion Control

-Reduce the portion size of dosa and accompanying dishes to lower the overall carbohydrate intake, which can help in managing glucose levels.
+Reduce the portion size of dosa and the accompanying dishes to limit carbohydrate intake.

-Drink plenty of water throughout your meal to aid digestion and help maintain stable glucose levels.
+Drink water throughout your meal, as proper hydration can aid in digestion and help maintain stable glucose levels.

 healthspan-mbl